-- Gas is more expensive in Hawaii than on the Mainland and higher on Molokai and Lanai than the other islands.
-Per refueling: the cheapest alternative is to fill the tank yourself before you return the car.
+- Gas is more expensive in Hawaii than on the Continental U.S. and higher on Molokai and Lanai than the other islands.
+Per refueling: The cheapest alternative is to fill the tank yourself before you return the car.

-- Avoid driving in rush-hour traffic (between 6 and 8:30 a.m. and 3:30 to 6 p.m.) on all islands except Molokai and Lanai.
+- Avoid driving in rush-hour traffic (between 6 and 8:30 a.m. and 3:30 to 6 p.m.) on all islands.
 Heed parking signs, as hours for street parking can be curtailed during those hours.
 You’ll be responsible for parking tickets and towing fees.